Overall Record: 535-180 (Women)/287-113 (Men)

 Since his graduation from Bates College in 1989, Paul Dill’s involvement in volleyball has spanned both sexes, nearly all age groups, and two continents.
 With the women’s team at MIT, he has built what has become one of the premier Division III volleyball programs in New England.

 Dill has worked with the MIT volleyball program since 1992.
-He served as an assistant coach for three years for both the MIT men's and women's varsity programs.
-Named head women's coach in 1996, Dill has guided the women to seven NCAA post-season bids, two ECAC Championships and the 2012 NEWMAC title.
+He served as an assistant coach for three years for both the MIT men’s and women’s varsity programs.
+Named head women’s coach in 1996, Dill has guided the Engineers to nine NCAA post-season bids, two ECAC Championships and the 2012 NEWMAC title.

-Entering his 19th season, Dill is currently ranked No. 16 out of over 400 active Division III coaches in the nation in overall winning percentage (.741), averaging 27 wins and single-digit losses per season during his career.
-He has never collected fewer than 20 wins in a season and has four 30-win seasons under his belt, lifting his career record to 455-159.
-In 2006 and 2007, Dill was named the AVCA Division III New England Region Coach of the Year and the NEWVA Coach of the Year.
+Entering his 21st season, Dill is currently ranked 20th out of over 400 active Division III coaches in the nation in overall winning percentage (.748), averaging 27 wins and single-digit losses per season during his career.
+He has never collected fewer than 20 wins in a season and has five 30-win seasons under his belt, lifting his career record to 535-180.
+A three-time AVCA Division III New England Region Coach of the Year, Dill has also been named the NEWVA Coach of the Year three times.
 He also collected NEWMAC Coach of the Year honors in 2002.